 How to Avoid Credit Card Processing Fees

-There are ways to avoid credit card processing fees when accepting online payments.
+There are ways to avoid some of the credit card processing fees when accepting online payments.
 You can pass on the fees to your customers or choose a different payment method altogether.

 In some US states, it’s legal for merchants to pass on their credit card processing fees to customers.
 Depending on where a business is located, the following methods are available for those who accept credit cards online: